 Marble is an incredibly popular choice of rock for countertops, and for the more opulent projects, flooring or walls.
 The feelings of beauty this type of rock creates for these spaces can be transplanted to the garden as well.
 Marble chips, as one could guess, are made from various pieces of marble chipped from a quarry.
 Its bright white color accents well with plants and more classy and sleek aesthetics.
 Word of warning however, marble as a rock has a high ph level, meaning it is very acidic.
 This means that over time, the soil underneath will slowly become more alkaline as the acid from the marble seeps into the soil.
 Avoid planting certain plants with marble chips as the high ph may kill them, however, some plants benefit from such changes.
 Hydrangea flowers, for example, change color depending on the acidity of the soil in which they grow.
 Plants that require high acidity will thrive with marble chips.

 While all the above choices are viable, be sure to consider how the color of the rocks pair with the plants and architecture.
 These rocks serve more as an accent to a more colorful garden or building than as the main draw.
-Despite their practicality and the competitive sand and gravel pricing, incorporating rocks and gravel into your next landscaping job can do wonders for both aesthetics and curb appeal.
+Despite their practicality and the competitive sand and gravel pricing, incorporating gravel and stone into your next landscaping job can do wonders for both aesthetics and curb appeal.
 One’s peace of mind, knowing that their yard will remain beautiful with only minimal maintenance can be priceless to the right person.